shreeyasharma1804/notes/Programming/C.md

 ### General

 - In C, declared variables initially hold a garbage value, i.e, they are not 0 initialized
+- Both implicit and explicit casting is supported

 ### Void Pointers